How to Design Control Flow

 Toolbar

-You can rename your control flow package by clicking and editing the control flow name.
+You can rename your control flow by clicking and editing the control flow name.
 The default control flow name is Untitled.
-Please note, if you omit this step, the control flow name will remain Untitled in the list of created packages.
+Please note, if you omit this step, the control flow name will remain Untitled in the list of created integrations.

 Scheduling the Control Flow

-You can schedule your control flow package for automatic execution.
-It might be very useful if you want to configure data flow package to run periodically on certain days and at a particular time or if you want to delay a control flow execution to a later time.
-Check the Scheduling Packages section for more details.
+You can schedule your control flow for automatic execution.
+It might be very useful if you want to configure data flow to run periodically on certain days and at a particular time or if you want to delay a control flow execution to a later time.
+Check the Scheduling integrations section for more details.

 Adding Parameters and Variables to the Control Flow